hossamAhmedSalah/devops_depi/README.md

 # Copy the model and configuration files into the container
 COPY models/ /models/

-# Set the command to run TensorFlow Serving with model and batching configurations
+# Create a script to run TensorFlow Serving and keep the container running
-SHELL ["bin/bash"]
+COPY run_server.sh /models/run_server.sh
+RUN chmod +x /models/run_server.sh

+# Set the entrypoint to run the script
-ENTRYPOINT ["tensorflow_model_server"]
+ENTRYPOINT ["/models/run_server.sh"]

-CMD ["--rest_api_port, "8501", "--model_config_file","/models/model.config.a", "--batching_parameters_file","/models/config_batching", "--enable_batching","true"]